GEcaiIT/edx-documentation/en_us/course_authors/source/creating_content/create_video.rst

         edX to process and host video files.

     * - **License**
-      - Set the licensing for the video:
+      - Optionally, you can set the license for the video, if you want to release the video with a license different from that of the overall course license.

         * Select **All Rights Reserved** to indicate to students that you own the copyright for the video.